 + Broad variety of scenery

 In our second review of local dog walking locations this article looks at Elmdon Park in Solihull.
 Steeped in history the park as we know it today was established in 1944 when the derelict Elmdon Hall house and grounds were bought up by the then Solihull Urban District Council.
 The park is unique for the Solihull area due to its hilly landscape giving excellent views across the area.
 Be sure to check out the 500-year-old Spanish Chestnut tree that was planted during the reign of King Henry VIII, in 1518.

 ELMDON PARK – LOCATION & PARKING

 Elmdon Park is located right next to Jaguar Land Rover and Solihull Moors Football Club and is the largest park in the Solihull area.
-There are 2 main car parks with free parking for as long as required.
+Entrance to Elmdon Park is via 2 main car parks.
+Both have free parking for as long as required.
 The Tanhouse Farm road end to the west and the Jaguar Land Rover / Solihull Moors entrance to the south.
 If you are wanting to access the playgrounds / football pitches then the west car park is best, otherwise better access to the main park is from the south car park as this car park usually always as space available and is more centrally located.
 If you are using the car park to the south you should see Elmdon Church, situated right next to the car park.

 ELMDON PARK – WHAT TO EXPECT